 - serving as an integral member of an interdisciplinary team working with individuals with ASD and their families and, when appropriate, considering transition planning (see ASHA's resources on

 collaboration and teaming)

 As indicated in the

-Some state laws or regulations may restrict the scope of practice of licensees, however, and prohibit the SLP from providing such diagnoses.
-SLPs should check with their state licensure boards and/or departments of education for specific requirements.
+Some state laws or regulations may restrict a licensee's scope of practice and may prohibit the SLP from providing such diagnoses.
+SLPs should check with their state licensure boards and/or state departments of education for specific requirements.